-These Vegan Egg Rolls Air Fryer is made with egg roll wrappers, cabbage, carrots, garlic and ginger and air fried to perfection.
+These Air Fryer Egg Rolls Recipe is made with egg roll wrappers, cabbage, carrots, garlic and ginger and air fried to perfection.

 These egg rolls tastes like the real deal.
 Once you assemble the Vegetable Egg Rolls, you will have the option to fry them, bake them, or air fry them.
 These egg rolls are crispy on the outside with a delicious soft filling that will fill your taste buds in the best way.
 Watch the video and learn how to make these egg rolls that taste better than take out.
 You can buy the egg roll wrappers in the freezer section by the produce or the ethnic food section.
 Avoid at all costs buying the refrigerated egg roll wrappers because they soften up very quickly.
 The right kind of wrappers are the super thin ones.
 The good brands to try are “little Chef” and “Spring Home.”

 You'll only need a few simple ingredients to make this.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 - Sesame oil

 - Maple syrup

 - Red pepper flakes

 Cook the filling.
 In a large skillet on medium heat, add sesame oil in a skillet and wait for the oil to shimmer.
 Stir in the cabbage, carrots, garlic and ginger.
 Cook for 3 minutes, then pour in the soy sauce.
 Stir and remove from heat.

 Assemble the egg rolls.
 Add two tablespoons of the cabbage mixture on a sheet of egg roll wrapper.
 Fold bottom corner over filling and then fold the side corners.
 Bruch the top corner with water and roll the wrap tightly to enclose the filling.
 Brush the entire egg roll with vegetable oil.